navin-mohan/navin-mohan.github.io/_posts/2018-12-31-dealing-with-endianess-cpp.md

 Let's take a deeper dive and see how you can keep your bytes in order.

-If you're here for the code, then skip ahead to the [methods](#methods-for-handling-endianness-in-c).
+If you're here for the code, then skip ahead to [methods](#methods-for-handling-endianness-in-c).

 ## What is endianness?
 Endianness is basically the sequential order in which bytes are organized in a word.
 Generally, the computer memory is byte addressable therefore it doesn't care how the constituent bytes are organized.